BrianLeonSmith/cordova-plugin-hello-world/README.md

 This plugin can be used as a base for ios plugin development.

+#### ⚠️ Please note this is a work in progress and may not work as intended

 ## Install

 #### Latest published version on npm